dipech/dipech.github.io/resources/data/blog/systems-fundamentals/text.md

 **SLO** stands for Service Level Objective (a part of SLA).
 SLA consists of SLO, and it's nothing other than a specific numbers in SLA, for instance, numbers of error you might face using a service, or guaranteed uptime, etc.

+Designing a system, you have to ask yourself what parts of the system are critical and should have HA.

+## Redundancy

+This is a technique of duplicating or even multiplication of some part of the system to increase reliability.
+We can use Load Balancers to distribute the load between services.
+You also can have multiple load balancers.

+Redundancy can be passive and active.
+Passive redundancy (or just redundancy) is about making multiple copies of a service and split traffic between them.
+Active redundancy is when these services also provide information about their overload factors, so the load balancer can send traffic to less overloaded instances.

+## Caching

+Caching is used to speed up a system (in other words, to reduce latency of a system).
+Caching is a technique of storing data  in the location where we able to access it faster.
+We also can use caching to reduce reading the same data by multiple services.

+Summarizing.
+Cache can be used:
+- To avoid performing of multiple HTTP requests (especially for static content).
+- To avoid calling computationally long operations multiple times.
+- To prevent execution operations which are performed a huge amount of times.

+Write-through cache – write data to cache and to DB at the same time.
+Write-back cache - update only cache, and then, after some time or by an event, update DB.